pedroramos17/pedroramos17/README.md

 ## About me

 I'm Pedro, and I study systems development in ETEC.
-I work with Web's tech and I'm data science enthusiast.
+I work with Web and data science.

   Let's networking.